Creamy Tuscan Gnocchi Bake

 Heat olive oil in a large skillet over medium heat.

-Add onion and cook 3–4 minutes until soft and translucent.
+Add onion and cook 3 to 4 minutes until soft and translucent.

 Add garlic and cook 30 seconds until fragrant.